-(i) Non-derivative financial assets

-Financial instruments and contract assets
+(i) Non-derivative financial assets Financial instruments and contract assets occurring over the expected life of the financial instrument) has not increased significantly since initial recognition are measured at 12 month ECLs.

 The Company recognises loss allowances for Expected Credit Losses (ECLs) on financial assets measured at amortised cost.